 Just like your email address, an immature or inappropriate username or profile picture gives a bad first impression.
 Set up your Skype or FaceTime account in the same professional manner as a LinkedIn profile.

 During the interview

-Even though you may be conducting the interview from the comfort of your own home, that does not mean pajamas are appropriate attire!
-Check out our guide on What to Wear to an Interview for more tips.
+Even though you may be conducting the interview from the comfort of your own home, that does not mean pajamas are appropriate!
+Wear professional business attire just as you would for an in-person interview.

 Be on time

 As with any interview, do not be late.
 Make sure you give yourself enough time to start up your device and get settled before the scheduled interview time.
 If the interviewer is in a different location, always double-check your time zones!